vippsas/vipps-woocommerce/README.txt

 = 2.0.5 =
 * Fixed: Checkout webhooks no longer fail with an "Invalid authorization token" message.
 * Fixed: Propagate shipping and billing address to newly registered users when using Checkout.
+* Fixed: Make sure phone numbers from Checkout are saved with a + prefix.
+* Fixed: Properly handle VAT when ordering one-off items along with a recurring subscription.
 * Added: We now send a password reset link to newly registered users when using Checkout.
-* Fixed: Make sure phone numbers from Checkout are saved with a + prefix.
+* Added: We now create an anonymous Vipps MobilePay system user in order to create a subscription immediately.
+We replace this user with the real customer after the payment has been completed.
+This solves a lot of edge cases.

 = 2.0.4 =
 * Fixed: Increase deletion period for checkout orders, as intended.